hmchen47/DataScience/Stats/ProbStatsPython/12-RegPCA.md

     # [-0.5]]
     ```

-  + more than 2 points: no straight line amoung them
+  + more than 2 points: no straight line among them

 + Using `numpy.linalg.solve()`
   + used to solve a set of $n$ linear equations w/ $n$ unknowns